RS C Drei Zinnen winter

 Tre Cime di Lavaredo

-The Tre Cime di Lavaredo (Drei Zinnen in German), world-famous rock formation in the Sesto Dolomites and the eponymous nature park, have been part of the Natural World Heritage list since 2009.
-They are located in the Alta Val Pusteria valley and divided between the municipal areas of Dobbiaco and Auronzo di Cadore in Belluno.
-The steep north faces are the emblems of the Dolomites.
+The Tre Cime di Lavaredo (Drei Zinnen in German) in the eponymous nature park are situated in the Sesto Dolomites and a Natural World Heritage site since 2009.
+The Tre Cime in the Alta Pusteria are situated on the border between the provinces of Bolzano and Belluno, precisely in the municipalities of Dobbiaco and Auronzo di Cadore.
+Their steep northern rock walls are the most popular symbol of the Dolomites.

 Suggest an edit/correction